 You’ve probably heard of the word hygge by now.
 Unless you were asleep for the entirety of 2017.
 If there ever was a year to hibernate through, 2017 would’ve been it, so I don’t blame you.

 What is Hygge?

 For the hibernating audience out there, hygge is a Danish concept that roughly translates to a feeling of coziness and contentment that you get from enjoying the little things in life.
-The Little Book of Hygge–which is an adorable, fun-to-read book on the subject–describes it as “cozy togetherness” and “coziness for the soul.”
+The Little Book of Hygge (affiliate link)–which is an adorable, fun-to-read book on the subject–describes it as “cozy togetherness” and “coziness for the soul.”